 All supporting documentation must be attached to the appeal; failure to do so may halt the appeal process.
 The vice president for student success shall determine the final action and will respond to the student within 30 calendar days of receipt of the appeal.
 The decision of the vice president for student success is final.

 Proceedures for specific non-academic appeals

 Code of Student Conduct and disciplinary action appeals

 A finding of a violation of the Code of Student Conduct or imposing a sanction(s) may be appealed by the accused student (or by the victim) within three business days of the decision.
 Appeals must be submitted in writing to the dean of students.
-Appeals from Hong Kong, Savannah, Lacoste and eLearning students should be submitted to the dean of students in Savannah; appeals from SCAD Atlanta students should be submitted [LINK: firstname.lastname@example.org] to the dean of student success at SCAD Atlanta.
-The Code of Student Conduct, the process and specific procedures for appealing such decisions are found in the student handbook under “Code of Student Conduct.”
+Appeals from Hong Kong, Savannah, Lacoste and eLearning students should be submitted to the dean of students by email at email@example.com in Savannah; appeals from SCAD Atlanta students should be submitted by email to the dean of student success at SCAD Atlanta by email at firstname.lastname@example.org.
+The Code of Student Conduct, the process and specific procedures for appealing such decisions are found in the student handbook under "Code of Student Conduct."